 If you live in a high-risk area, use the following tips to minimize the effects of pollution in your life:

 - Monitor air quality reports.
 Pay close attention to local air quality reports, and stay indoors on high-risk days.

 - Use air purifiers.
 Install air purification systems in your home.
 Consider wearing a portable one around your neck when you leave the house.

 - Wear a mask on days with extremely poor air quality.
 A low-cost mask from the local hardware store keeps many small particulates from entering the lungs and may reduce the risk of long-term consequences.

 - Speak to local attorneys.
-If you are concerned about the air quality in your area or experienced an illness attributable to air pollution, consider partnering with a Miami attorney.
+If you are concerned about the air quality in your area or experienced an illness attributable to air pollution, consider partnering with a Miami wrongful death attorney.
 Legal action can force companies and state agencies to make meaningful changes.

 The battle for better air quality will likely continue for years in America (and around the world).
 Until companies, the government, and the general public adopt viable alternative energy sources, individual vigilance and legal action can minimize the threat of pollution in daily life.
 If you are concerned about the environment, your health, and your children’s health, speak out.
 Work with community members to improve awareness and enact change at a local level.